laravel/docs/database.md

 #### SQLite Configuration

-After creating a new SQLite database using a command such as `touch database/database.sqlite`, you can easily configure your enviornment variables to point to this newly created database by using the database's absolute path:
+After creating a new SQLite database using a command such as `touch database/database.sqlite`, you can easily configure your environment variables to point to this newly created database by using the database's absolute path:

     DB_CONNECTION=sqlite
     DB_DATABASE=/absolute/path/to/database.sqlite